Types of Programs That Can Be Offered by Child Care Operations

 What is a child with special care needs?

-A child with special care needs is a child who has a chronic physical, developmental, behavioral or emotional condition who requires assistance beyond that required by most children of the same age.
+A child with special care needs has a chronic physical, developmental, behavioral or emotional condition that requires assistance beyond what is required by most children of the same age.

 What does it mean if an operation is accredited?

-An accredited operation is when the operation elects to follow higher standards established by an accrediting organization.
-These standards are higher than the required minimum standards established by Child Care Licensing.
+An accredited operation elects to follow higher standards established by an accrediting organization.
+These standards are higher than the required minimum standards established by CCR.

-Child Care Licensing does not approve or regulate accrediting organizations for child care operations, and it does not track accreditation for all regulated child care operations.
+CCR doesn’t approve or regulate accrediting organizations for child day care operations, and doesn’t track accreditation for all regulated child day care operations.

 What does it mean when an operation “accepts child care subsidies?”

-Many child care operations accept subsidies from the Texas Workforce Commission, which pays for all or part of a child's care based on eligibility guidelines.
+Many child care operations accept subsidies from the Texas Workforce Commission, which pays for all or part of child care costs based on eligibility guidelines.
 More information on subsidized child care is available from the Texas Workforce Commission.

 What is an alternative care program (also known as drop-in care)?